 Each year, more than 1 million people participate in these festivities.

-On this night, for the fourth year, the Association of I Borghi più belli d’Italia (Association of the Most Beautiful Villages in Italy) will once again be sponsoring “Romantic Night.”
+This special tradition is sponsored by the Association of I Borghi più belli d’Italia (Association of the Most Beautiful Villages in Italy).

 However, two traditions, intended to unify the villages and bring them together, are adhered to by all the participating villages:

 1- Each year, one chef is chosen to create a special dessert recipe that is shared with all the other villages.
 That recipe is then prepared in each of the village’s restaurants on Romantic Night.

 For example, one year, Michelin-star Chef Donato Episcopo of Villa Abbazia in Follina (a beautiful village in the region of Veneto) created an appropriately named dessert, Pensiero d’amore (love thought).